The Leftwich Team

 - Greater Washington Area Chapter, Women Lawyer’s Division, National Bar Association (GWAC)

 - Board of Directors of Shelter House, Inc.

-Kim Kendrick is a Partner at Leftwich LLC and has spent more than 25 years engaged in the practice of law and in public service, including as an attorney at the U.S. Department of Labor and the U.S. Department of Housing and Urban Development (HUD).
+Kim Kendrick is a Senior Counsel at Leftwich LLC and has spent more than 25 years engaged in the practice of law and in public service, including as an attorney at the U.S. Department of Labor and the U.S. Department of Housing and Urban Development (HUD).

 In 2004, Ms. Kendrick was appointed as Senior Counsel to the Secretary of HUD.
 In that role she was responsible for providing legal advice and counsel on a variety of legal and non-legal matters, including issues related to the Government Sponsored Enterprises, the Real Estate Settlement Procedures Act, Hurricanes Katrina and Rita, complex procurement issues, and personnel and staffing matters.
 In 2005, she was nominated by the President and confirmed by the U.S. Senate to serve as an Assistant Secretary for HUD, with responsibility for Fair Housing and Equal Opportunity.
 As Assistant Secretary, Ms. Kendrick was charged with enforcing the federal Fair Housing laws, developing and implementing a $75 million budget, and supervising a nation-wide staff of approximately 600 employees.